jiangyc2024/NumCSE/Docker/README.md

 ## Code Expert tool

 It is currently not possible to run the Docker-based Code Expert tool from inside the container.
 Please run it **directly from your host**.

+## Issues

+If you experience any issues related to this Docker setup, please contact the [author](mailto:heinrich.grattenthaler@sam.math.ethz.ch).